Sollia

 Sollia is a village in Stor-Elvdal Municipality in Innlandet county, Norway.
-The village is located just up the hill from the Setninga river, about 48 km northwest of the town of Koppang and about 40 km north of the village of Ringebu.
+The village is located just up the hill from the Setninga river, about 48 km northwest of the village of Koppang and about 40 km north of the village of Ringebu.
 Sollia Church is located in the long, narrow village.
 The County Road 219 runs through the small village.
 Historically, this village was the administrative centre of the old Sollia Municipality.